ElectricalGang

 The function of a signal isolator can be performed in two ways, analog and discrete.
 Analog signal isolation involves isolation transformers for cutting, isolating, and recreating signals.

-While separate signal generation is used to cut, optically transmit, and reproduce the signal.
+While separate signal generation is used to cut, optically transmit and reproduce the signal.
 This different technique is called optoisolator when a signal isolator is used.
 The choice of these two methods can be made based on the need of the circuit.

 Signal Isolators Information: